coolcreation/mern-search-engine/docs/MEILISEARCH_API.md

 * Easy to switch to Meilisearch Cloud later if needed
 * You own the infrastructure — no hacks, no localhost dependencies

----

-Would you like a template for the backend search route and frontend changes to connect this all cleanly?